Pendfin/Blockstuff/h3_hash.md

 -  And this will take some time with virtual machine..........
 -Exhausted ,Started: Tue Nov 12 17:46:19 2024,Stopped: Tue Nov 12 17:49:09 2024
 - no match, of course, the text was pretty good and not in the file rockyou.txt
-- so it's working, no file was createdcat
+- so it's working, no file was created

 ### d) Dictionary attack.
 Source: https://terokarvinen.com/2022/cracking-passwords-with-hashcat/